FredGuiou/vanilla-super-toggle/README.md

 Session 1 :

-- organize the files
+- organize the files ✅
-- Fred worked on test file
+- Fred worked on test file✅

 Session 2 :

-- check methods already written
+- check methods already written✅
-- create the button
+- create the button✅
-- add event listener on the button
+- add event listener on the button✅
-- create a method that handle the light mode
+- create a method that handle the light mode✅

 Session 3 :

-- create a .json file with datas
+- create a .json file with datas✅
-- create cards in JS Vanilla to generate them in DOM
+- create cards in JS Vanilla to generate them in DOM✅
-- CSS on cards to organize them.
+- CSS on cards to organize them.✅

 Session 4 :

-- Create a navbar with links from a json
+- Create a navbar with links from a json✅
-- CSS on H1 and navbar banner
+- CSS on H1 and navbar banner✅

 Next Session :

 - Create Mixins to CSS
-- Create Pages and architecture (Folder)
+- Create Pages and architecture (Folder)✅
-- Activation on Navbar links
+- Activation on Navbar links✅
 - Modale with template
+- localstorage for saving light/darkmode

 ---